 You should exchange this into XPF at Faa’a Airport (PPT) when you arrive in Tahiti.

 You don’t need to bring much cash with you to Bora Bora as most places accept credit cards.

 I was surprised to find that pretty much all of the restaurants, bars, large shops and grocery stores all accepted card.
 I very rarely came across anywhere that didn’t accept card.

 Small shops and market stalls also generally accept credit cards but do have a minimum purchase amount.

 The only time that I couldn’t use my card was when I bought necklace from a small craft stall in Vaitape so I paid in cash.
 I also used some cash to leave tips on certain occasions.

 Visa and Mastercard are the two most widely accepted credit cards in Bora Bora, however American Express is also accepted at some hotels and large shops.

-It’s much easier to use your credit card in Bora Bora than bother with cash.
-You’ll generally find that credit cards provide the best exchange rate and it’s super convenient for most purchases.
+I found that it was much easier to just use card in Bora Bora than bother with cash.
+I also generally found that credit cards provided the best exchange rate plus it was just super convenient for most purchases.